barmalry84/node_js_app/README.md

 5. **Grafana and Prometheus**: currently metrics are exposed by prometheus client on the Fastify server.
 As improvement, it could be done by central Prometheus and Grafan installation.

 6. **DynamoDb and Redis**: mock locally DynamoDB and Redis cluster.
-Automate update of Redis cluster endpoint for application.
+Automate update of Redis cluster endpoint for application during deployment as env var.